AnneHartebrodt/earth-ml-sensitivity/README.md

 ## Data
 NbThermo [1] is a literature curated database containing 567 nanobody (smaller antibodies) sequences, their melting temperature and various metadata such as experimental technique.
+[Link to data analysis](database.md)

 ## Model
 TEMPRO [2] is a model specifically designed and train to predict the melting temperature of shorter peptide sequences.
 The authors claim that their model achieves superior performance to existing models and baseline, 'standard' machine learning predictors.
 The authors use a well established approach to training their model, creating an 80:20 train:test split.